-- 1. No later than six months after the entry into force of this Regulation, the ENTSO for Electricity shall prepare and thereafter every two years provide non-binding written guidance to its members and other system operators concerning the elements of this Regulation requiring national decisions.
+- 1. No later than [6 months after the entry into force of this Regulation], the ENTSO for Electricity shall prepare and thereafter every two years provide non-binding written guidance to its members and other system operators concerning the elements of this Regulation requiring national decisions.
 The ENTSO for Electricity shall publish this guidance on its website. - 2.
 ENTSO for Electricity shall consult stakeholders when providing non-binding guidance. - 3.
 The non-binding guidance shall explain the technical issues, conditions and interdependencies which need to be considered when complying with the requirements of this Regulation at national level.

-Article 59 Monitoring
+Article 58 Monitoring

-- 1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
-Monitoring shall cover in particular the following matters: - (a) identification of any divergences in the national implementation of this Regulation; - (b) assessment of whether the choice of values and ranges in the requirements applicable to power generating modules under this Regulation continues to be valid. - 2.
-The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
-This list of relevant information is without prejudice to the Agency's right to request from ENTSO for Electricity additional information necessary to fulfil its tasks under Article 9(1) of Regulation (EC) No 714/2009.
+- 1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with paragraph 8 of Article 8 of Regulation (EC) No 714/2009.
+Monitoring shall cover in particular the following matters: - (a) identification of any divergences in the national implementation of this Regulation; and - (b) assessment of whether the choice of values and ranges in the requirements applicable to power generating modules under this Regulation continues to be valid. - 2.
+The Agency, in cooperation with ENTSO for Electricity, shall produce by [twelve months after the entry into force of this Regulation] a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with paragraph 9 of Article 8 and paragraph 1 of Article 9 of Regulation (EC) No 714/2009.
+This list of relevant information is without prejudice to the Agency's right to request from ENTSO for Electricity additional information necessary to fulfil its tasks under paragraph 1 of Article 9 of Regulation (EC) No 714/2009.
 ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency. - 3.
-Relevant system operators and relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2. - 4.
-Where ENTSO for Electricity or the Agency establish areas subject to this Regulation where, based on market developments or experience gathered in the application of this Regulation, further harmonisation of the requirements under this Regulation is advisable to promote market integration, they shall propose draft amendments to this Regulation pursuant to Article 7 (1) of Regulation (EC) No 714/2009.
+Relevant system operators and TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2.